DroidWorksStudio/mLauncher/README.md

 - [https://github.com/OlauncherCF/OlauncherCF](https://github.com/OlauncherCF/OlauncherCF)

 ## Donation
-Please support the development by donating.
-As mLauncher is a free application, it needs support to keep it free and alive.
-Purchasing is not a requirement, donation is. 😊
+We kindly request that you consider supporting the ongoing development of mLauncher by making a donation if you find it to be a useful application.
+As a free and open-source product, mLauncher depends entirely on the support and generosity of its users to maintain its continued growth and accessibility to all.
+Please note that while purchasing is not obligatory, even a small donation would go a long way in helping us to keep mLauncher alive and thriving.
+We appreciate your continued support, and thank you for your contribution towards the betterment of our product. 😊

 <div align='center'>